sprajams/GPT-3/README.md

-# Getting Started with Create React App
+# Getting Started with gpt-3-fun

+This project was made as a challenge for Shopify's internship challenge.
+P.S.
+Please also refresh the page to see what happens!

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).